In this post, we’ll be adding the binding and handles to finish the organizer!

 Adding the binding:

 I highly recommend making your own binding strips from the fabric you chose.
 Either the lining fabric or the exterior fabric will work for this.
-Or you can use a contrasting color like I did.
+Or you can use a contrasting color as I did.
 Since you don’t need to cut on the bias for this binding, you only need 6″ cut across the width of the fabric.
 You might have some scraps in your stash that you can use to make a contrasting binding if you like.

 Above, you can see that we used a double-fold binding technique.
 This means that you fold the binding before sewing it on.
 You sew through both layers and then you have a nice clean folded edge on the front.
 Sewing the binding is probably the trickiest part of this organizer.
 It’s all straight stitching, but the bulk of the organizer makes it difficult to hold it in the right place.